-In 2016, drafters held a total of 207,700 jobs throughout the U.S.* They are responsible for helping a lot of the things we use on a daily basis come to fruition.
+In 2018, drafters held around 200,000 jobs throughout the U.S, according to the Occupational Outlook Handbook (OOH).
+They are responsible for helping a lot of the things we use on a daily basis come to fruition.
 They're the people that other professionals turn to when they need their design ideas translated into plans that make sense—schematics that allow actual construction or manufacturing to take place.

 But as you consider going after a career in this field, take note of three other compelling facts about modern drafters:

 1. They Work in Several Exciting Industries

 Technical renderings are needed for producing almost everything that is engineered, built, or manufactured by humans.
 As a result, drafters can work on projects as diverse as homes, office towers, bridges, car and airplane parts, medical equipment, computer chips, and oil pipelines.

 It's true that most drafters perform work related to engineering or architecture.
 In fact, the OOH says that about 50 percent of them do.
 But other large sectors of employment in the drafting field include manufacturing (25 percent) and construction (10 percent).